Easy Online Divorce Frequently Asked Questions

 Do we need to split everything we own?

-Sometimes you and your spouse will be able to agree how to divide your property and debts.
+Sometimes you and your spouse will be able to agree on how to divide your property and debts.
 You may want to keep the house and your spouse will want to keep a retirement.
-If you can’t agree –don’t worry, a court will divide all marital property and debt equitably based on your financial statement information.
+If you can’t agree – don’t worry, a court will divide all marital property and debt equitably based on your financial statement information.
 That’s why the statement must be accurate.

 How is child support determined?